run-ai/docs/docs/Administrator/Researcher-Setup/cli-install.md

      * Install the CLI on a dedicated _Jumpbox_ machine.
 Researches will connect to the Jumpbox from which they can submit Run:AI commands
      * Install the CLI on a shared directory that is mounted on Researchers' machines.

 *   Kubectl (Kubernetes command-line interface) installed and configured to access your cluster.
-Please refer to <a href="https://kubernetes.io/docs/tasks/tools/install-kubectl/" target="_self">https://kubernetes.io/docs/tasks/tools/install-kubectl/</a>
+Please refer to [https://kubernetes.io/docs/tasks/tools/install-kubectl/](https://kubernetes.io/docs/tasks/tools/install-kubectl/){target=_blank}
 *   Helm.
-See <https://helm.sh/docs/intro/install/> on how to install Helm.
+See [https://helm.sh/docs/intro/install/](https://helm.sh/docs/intro/install/){target=_blank} on how to install Helm.
 Run:AI works with Helm version 3 only (not helm 2).
 *   A Kubernetes configuration file obtained from a computer previously connected to the Kubernetes cluster